charlesthomas/charlesthomas.github.io/README.md

 ## `make page`

-- does the same thing, but for a new page
+- does the same thing as `make post`, but for a new page

 ## `make static-upload`